- Section 1: General Governing Rules

 B. Form of Decision.
 The final disposition of an appeal shall be in the form of a written decision signed by the Chair.
 Such decision shall either affirm, reverse, vary or modify the order, requirement, decision or determination appealed, in whole or in part, or dismiss the appeal for lack of jurisdiction or prosecution, or grant or deny the appeal.
 Within ten (10) working days of the conclusion of a hearing, the Board should reduce to writing its findings regarding the proper interpretation and application of the Zoning Code.
 Written decisions of the Board shall be sent by mail to the appellant, the appellant's attorney or representative as noted in the appeal, and made available to the Commissioner or other administrative body from whose decision an appeal is taken.

 C. Vote Required.
-All orders or decisions of the Board granting a Variance or Special Use or reversing any action or order of the Commissioner shall require the affirmative vote of four (4) members who have reviewed the file and the evidence.
-Whenever four (4) members of the Board are present and voting, and the vote stands three (3) to one (1) in favor of the appellant, the matter shall be laid over once for consideration and final determination at the next meeting of the Board or at a special meeting noticed and called for that purpose.
+All orders or decisions of the Board granting a Variance or Special Use or reversing any action or order of the Commissioner shall require the affirmative vote of the majority of the Board members present who have reviewed the file and evidence.

 D. Conditions.
 Conditions stated in the Board's decision shall also be set forth in the building or occupancy permit issued by the Commissioner.
 Such permit shall be valid only as long as the conditions upon which it is granted are observed.
 Upon request of the Board, the operator of an approved use shall file with the Commissioner a written report certifying conformity with all conditions or limitations imposed by the Board.
 Failure to comply with this request may result in revocation.

 E. Work Required.
-Variances or Special Uses approved by the Board shall expire six (6) months after issuance, or as directed within the Board's decision, if the performance of work is required and substantial work has not commenced.
+Variances or Special Uses approved by the Board shall expire one (1) year after issuance, or as directed within the Board's decision, if the performance of work is required and substantial work has not commenced.
 Appellants must apply to the Board for an extension of time to comply with such conditions prior to the expiration of the time to act.
 Failure to do so may result in revocation.

 A. Rehearing.
-No rehearing shall be held except by the affirmative vote of three (3) members of the Board upon finding that substantial new evidence has been submitted which could not reasonably have been presented at the previous hearing.
+No rehearing shall be held except by the affirmative vote of the majority of voting members of the Board upon finding that substantial new evidence has been submitted which could not reasonably have been presented at the previous hearing.
 Requests for rehearing shall be submitted in writing within thirty (30) days of the filing of the decision, shall be duly verified and shall recite the reasons for the request and be accompanied by necessary data and diagrams.
 Rehearings shall be subject to the same notice requirements as original hearings.

 A. Amendments.
-These rules may be amended or revoked by three (3) affirmative votes of the Board at any meeting, provided written notice of the proposed amendment or revocation is given to each member at least ten (10) days prior to such meeting.
+These rules may be amended or revoked by the affirmative vote of the majority of voting members of the Board at any meeting, provided written notice of the proposed amendment or revocation is given to each member at least ten (10) days prior to such meeting.

 B. Suspension.
-Suspension of these rules may be ordered at any meeting by three (3) affirmative votes of the Board.
+Suspension of these rules may be ordered at any meeting by the affirmative vote of the majority of voting members of the Board.